AngelMariages/etorrentsweb/wp-html/wp-content/plugins/wp-external-links/readme.txt

 The plugin filters the output and changes the links on the fly.
 The real contents (posts, pages, widget etcetera) will not be changed in the database.
 When deactivating the plugin, all contents will be the same as it was before.

+= GDPR compatibility =
+We are not lawyers.
+Please do not take any of the following as legal advice.
+WP External Links does not track, collect or process any user data.
+Nothing is logged or pushed to any 3rd parties.
+We also don't use any 3rd party services or CDNs.
+Based on that, we feel it's GDPR compatible, but again, please, don't take this as legal advice.

 **Like the plugin?** [Rate it](http://wordpress.org/support/view/plugin-reviews/wp-external-links) to support the development.

 If you're having **problems with SSL or HTTPS** try our free <a href="https://wordpress.org/plugins/wp-force-ssl/">WP Force SSL</a> plugin.
 It's a great way to enable SSL and fix SSL problems.